Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     Boolean enableColdStorage = false; // Enable cold storage for the file.
 If set to true, the file will be moved to cold storage after a certain period of inactivity.
 Default is false.
     Integer hotStorageTimeToLive = 56; // Time in seconds after which the file will be moved to cold storage.
     Boolean generateChunksOnly = false; // If this flag is enabled, the file will be chunked and stored with Carbon,             but no embeddings will be generated.
-This overrides the skip_embedding_generation flag. try {
+This overrides the skip_embedding_generation flag.
+    Boolean storeFileOnly = false; // If this flag is enabled, the file will be stored with Carbon, but no processing will be done. try {
       UserFile result = client
               .files